Chieze-Franklin/Bolt.js-Book/bolt-module-notifications.md

     },
-    "subject": String, //the subject of the notification "to": Object, //the users (or groups) to which the notification is to be sent }
+    "subject": String, //the subject of the notification "to": Object, //the users (or groups) to which the notification is to be sent "toast": {
+        "message": String, //the message to be shown on the toast "duration": Number | String, //duration (in milliseconds) for which the toast is to last },
+    "type": String //the type of notification, possible values are: 'success', 'info', 'warning', 'error' }
 ```